JLTi SACD Player JLTi Phono Stage JLTi Interconnects

 "Terra Firma" and Why Jitter Is Analogue?

-I am excited and I have good reason to be, and so do you.
-In the last few months there have been some truly significants events that may well redefine digital playback once and for all time.
+I am excited and I have good reason to be.
+There is also reason for you to be excited as well.
+There have been some truly significants events that may well redefine digital playback once and for all time.

 Some of you may have read March 2008 issue of The Absolute Sound a ground breaking review of the Esoteric G-0Rb "Atomic Clock.
 If you can get a copy of that issue, it is on Page 124 and very well worth the read.
 It may well be the most single significant article written in that magazine re digital audio.